Learn About Prostate Cancer

 • Immunotherapy (medicine to trigger the immune system to attack and kill cancer cells)

-Surgery, radiation therapy, and hormone therapy can affect your sexual performance.
+Surgery, radiation therapy, and hormone therapy can affect your sexual function.
 Problems with urine control are possible after surgery and radiation therapy.
-Discuss your concerns with your health care provider.
+Discuss your concerns with your health care providers.

 After treatment for prostate cancer, you will be closely watched to make sure the cancer does not spread.
 This involves routine checkups, including PSA blood tests (usually every 3 months to 1 year).